codenova-spark/farm-to-computer/README.md

 We downloaded datasets covering Shoreline Fruits from [Sentinel-2](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-2) and [PlanetScope](https://earth.esa.int/eogateway/missions/planetscope) databases.

-We are using the [Daymet](https://www.earthdata.nasa.gov/data/projects/daymet) weather dataset to track daily temperatures.
+We are using data from national weather stations to track daily temperatures.
 We used the `meteostat` Python package to gather hourly temperature information from Cherry Capital Airport in Traverse City and the Antrim County Airport, which are the two nearest airports to Shoreline Fruits.
 Then we used `geopy` to interpolate this data to get the temperature at the orchard.

 ## Impact